-Success Story: Paris Saint-Germain
+Sponsor Success Story: Paris Saint-Germain

 Paris Saint-Germain’s (PSG) management understands the power of equipping prominent athletes with valuable digital media for sponsorship opportunities.
 According to a recent case study by Harvard Business Review*, PSG grew its social media followers from half a million to approximately 81 million between 2011 and 2020.